Peter-Vanderhyde/funcy-lang/README.md

 # Funcy Syntax Highlighting Extension for Visual Studio Code

 This extension provides syntax highlighting for the Funcy programming language.
-Funcy is meant to be a mix between the languages Python and C++.
+Funcy is a simple interpreted language that is meant to be a mix between the languages Python and C++.

 ## Features